Short description of Individual Emission Rights for Flying (IERF)

 Will the politics dare to implement IERF?

 Highly unlikely.
 The aviation lobby is strong.
-Politicians are more afraid of wealthy citizens who believe their freedom is being curtailed than they are of the consequences of climate warming, which they see as an abstract problem.
+Right-wing politics is now dominant at the government level in many countries around the world.
+Those politicians are more afraid of wealthy citizens who believe their freedom is being curtailed than they are of the consequences of climate warming, which they see as an abstract problem.
+Those consequences are especially harmful to poor citizens in whom those politicians are not interested.

-Politics will more likely implement an emergency stop to aviation in the future than start making cuts now.
+Politics will more likely implement an emergency stop to aviation in the future than start making savings in fossile consumption now.

 Still, I hope for the arrival of a government with decisiveness, morality, and courage that will implement IERF.